Skip to Content

 • Reporters should always seek comment from the subject of a story, and anyone at all who is named in a negative light, even if they are not a central character.

-• When a piece contains significant critical allegations, the subject(s) of those allegations should be provided with a “no surprises” letter detailing what the reporter intends to say, and inviting them to submit any comments, corrections, or clarifications before publication.
+• When a piece contains significant critical allegations, the subject(s) of those allegations should be provided with a “no surprises” notice detailing what the reporter intends to report, and inviting them to submit any comments, corrections, or clarifications before publication.

 • Subjects should be given a reasonable amount of time to respond to requests for comment, balancing the time sensitivity of the topic with how long the reporter spent on the story and the volume of details in the request.